A look inside the Abu Walaa ISIS recruiting network

 According to the investigative files, handwritten notes were found indicating that Simeonovic had direct contact with a number of German ISIS operatives in Syria, including the German convert Christian Emde and Silvio Koblitz, a recruit from Essen.

 The investigative files also include information from Anil O., a German-Turkish defector from ISIS tied to the network, now cooperating with German authorities.
-The defector claimed Abu Walaa had particular clout in Raqqa, Syria, because one of his former acolytes, a German ISIS operative named Lemke, was in charge of German members of the group's "Amniyat" security service and was in touch with Abu Muhammad al-Adnani, who until his death was the second most powerful figure in ISIS.
+The defector claimed Abu Walaa had particular clout in Raqqa, Syria, because one of his former acolytes, a German ISIS operative named Lemke, was in charge of German members of the group's Amniyat security service and was in touch with Abu Muhammad al-Adnani, who until his death was the second most powerful figure in ISIS.